SHEKHARKUMMARI/interview-preparations/javascript/basic-questions/index.md

 - #### Code Component (thread of execution)

-place where all the code is executed line by line and if it comes through function , it will create one more execution context
+place where all the code is executed line by line.

 Execution context goes though two phase in JavaScript

 - #### Creation phase

-the variables and functions are stored as key value pairs
+All the variables and functions are stored as key value pairs

 - #### Code execution phase

-  All the code is executed line by line
+  All the code is executed line by line and if it comes through function , it will create one more execution context

 ##### [reference](https://dev.to/jahid6597/javascript-execution-context-a-deep-dive-4kno#:~:text=JavaScript%20Execution%20Context%20is%20the,creation%20phase)